-AP source: Pelicans sending Ball to Bulls in sign-and-trade
+AP sources: Pelicans send Ball to Bulls, get Hornets’ Graham

 Now he goes from teaming with dynamic power forward Zion Williamson to joining Olympian Zach LaVine and two-time All-Star center Nikola Vucevic in a trio the Bulls hope will transform them into contenders in the Eastern Conference.

+Chicago also agreed to a four-year, $37 million deal with Lakers backup guard Alex Caruso, agent Greg Lawrence said.
+Caruso has played all four seasons in Los Angeles, averaging 5.9 points while shooting about 43%, and teamed with Lonzo Ball their first two years.

 The Bulls finished the 2020-21 campaign 11th in the East at 31-41, two games behind Charlotte for the final play-in spot.
-While they missed the playoffs for a fourth straight year, it was their first season with Arturas Karnisovas leading the basketball operation and Billy Donovan coaching the club.
+While they missed the playoffs for a fourth straight year, it was their first season with Arturas Karnisovas leading the front office and Billy Donovan coaching the club.

+Graham also was a restricted free agent.
+He ranked 14th in the NBA in total 3s last season, knocking down 179 shots from beyond the arc as he became the second player in franchise history with 175-plus 3-point field goals in consecutive seasons.

+A 2018 second-round pick out of Kansas, Graham has played in 164 games, including 100 starts, averaging 13.3 points, 2.6 rebounds and 5.4 assists in 27.7 minutes.
+In three seasons with the Hornets, Graham has made 431 3-pointers, which ranks sixth in franchise history.

 The Pelicans’ long-term plans for Satoransky and Temple are unclear.
 New Orleans basketball operations chief David Griffin has a history of expanding initial two-team team trades to involve more teams and additional swapping of assets, as he did last season when he traded Jrue Holiday to Milwaukee.
 That deal expanded to include Denver and Oklahoma City.